Wolfermus/Wolfermus-Website-Hacks/README.md

-# Lots-Of-Words
+# Wolfermus-Website-Hacks

-This Repo contains a lot of words listing from 4 to 8 chars long
+This Repo contains website hacks that i have created and wanted to share